Visit our exhibitors to find out more information on the many programs and services available to you. Not all exhibitors attend all events.

 Visit the SSA table for information about Social Security retirement, disability, spouse and survivor benefits, Medicare Part D, the Windfall Elimination Provision, and Government Pension Offset.
 Also learn about the features of my Social Security, where you can access your Social Security statement, apply for benefits, and much more.

 The ScholarShare College Savings Plan is California's tax-advantaged 529 Plan, open to everyone.
 Many families hope to see their child or loved one graduate from college someday.
 Investing in education is a smart move and the tax advantages built into ScholarShare can make it an important part of your overall college funding strategy.
-Staff will be available to provide information and answer your questions.
+Staff will be avaiable to provide information and answer your questions.

-The plan is sponsored by the ScholarShare Investment Board, an agency of the State of California, and managed by TIAA-CREF, Tuition Financing Inc.
+The plan is sponsored by the ScholarShare Investment Board, an agency of the State of California, and managed by TIAA-CREF, Tuition Financing, Inc.

 Classified school and community college employees will receive valuable information from CSEA representatives on how they can benefit by joining CSEA's Retiree Unit after retirement.